Peterborough, Feb 2017

 Second in our play through of Escape Peterborough’s new trio of rooms was “Witchcraft and Wizardry”… and as a certified muggle, I can say for certain it has absolutely nothing whatsoever to do with Harry Potter.
 Honest.
 Maybe.
 Possibly 😉 I can say, however, that fans of Ms Rowling’s magnum opus will be absolutely delighted with this room and how it looks.
 We can also confirm it is different from other similarly named rooms elsewhere.

 Getting there from Cambridge on a rainy Thursday night was relatively painless, and the bizarre maze of one way systems prodded me in the direction of the Market multi-storey car park, rather than the on-street parking close to the venue.
 Eagle-eyed visitors parking there for Escape Peterborough will inevitably notice the outstanding Thinking Outside The Box ER venue, based at the bottom of the car park, too.
 So that now makes five rooms within a stone’s throw!
 It’s a great place to spend a day doing rooms now, and with excellent and good value train access from London.

 Once there, the Escape Peterborough team were their usual jovial and welcoming self.
-They’re definitely some of the nicest ER owners I’ve met, and it does make a big difference to the ambiance and feel of the venue.
+They’re definitely some of the nicest ER owners I’ve met, and it does make a big difference to the ambience and feel of the venue.

 The lobby area is modern, clean, and unusually for escape rooms, it looks great and inviting from the outside too.
 Whilst walking in, I noticed passers by taking a very close look at what was going on inside.
 It’s an underrated marketing technique, for sure.